 Activity in vitro

-Anidulafungin has been shown to be active against Candida albicans, C. glabrata, C. parapsilosis, and C. tropicalis both in vitro and in clinical infections as described in INDICATIONS AND USAGE and Clinical Studies sections.
-Because of the potential for reduced susceptibility to anidulafungin, it is recommended that susceptibility be determined by a standardized method15.
+Anidulafungin has been shown to be active against Candida albicans, C. glabrata, C. parapsilosis, and C. tropicalis both in vitro and in clinical infections as described in INDICATIONS AND USAGE and CLINICAL STUDIES.
+Because of the potential for reduced susceptibility to anidulafungin, it is recommended that susceptibility be determined by a standardized method.